tushartripathi/Web_Bookmarker/README.md

 # Web Note Maker
-It's a simple app, where you can open a webpage and highlight or make a note for certain paragraph or statement for future reference
+It's a simple app, where you can open a webpage and highlight or make a note for a certain paragraph or statement for future reference

 ## Table of Contents
 - [Introduction](#introduction)